Effective December 7, 2019

 3.5 Ping Identity’s duty of cooperation.
 In particular, but without limiting the generality of the foregoing, if Customer reasonably determines that applicable Data Protection Laws and Regulations require an assessment of privacy impacts of any Processing of Personal Data carried out by Ping Identity (“Data Protection Impact Assessment”), Ping Identity will reasonably cooperate with Customer’s conduct of the assessment to the extent applicable to Ping Identity’s responsibilities under this DPA and the Agreement.
 If Customer reasonably determines that applicable Data Protection Laws and Regulations require Customer to notify, seek guidance from, or consult with any governmental authority or representative body, concerning Ping Identity’s Processing of Personal Data, Ping Identity will reasonably cooperate with Customer in connection with such advisory request or consultation to the extent applicable to Ping Identity’s responsibilities under this DPA and the Agreement, and as allowed by Data Protection Laws and Regulations.

 3.6 Data Protection Officer.
-Ping Identity has appointed a data protection officer.
-The appointed person may be reached at firstname.lastname@example.org.
+Ping Identity's data protection officer may be contacted via firstname.lastname@example.org.

 4. Storage and access to Personal Data